 Use the "Application for Enrollment" form for the first three items above.
 Return this form to me by no later than the end of add/drop/swap.
-For item #4 above, simply arrange to have your supervisor send me a confirming email (ideally before the semester begins).
-Preference will be given to Sociology majors and minors (especially seniors).
-Because enrollment takes place during add/drop/swap, you will NOT have a position in the course until you submit the form and your supervisor emails me.
+For item #4 above, simply arrange to have your supervisor send me a confirming email by the tie you submit your application.
+Preference will be given to Sociology majors and minors (especially seniors) in a maximum of 10 internship positions each semester.
+Because enrollment takes place during add/drop/swap, you will NOT have a position in the course until you submit the form, your supervisor emails me, and I (or Dr. Nalkur) provide you with instructions on the next enrollment steps (which must be completed before the end of the change period).
 Please plan your schedule for the possibility that you will not be able to enroll in Soc 494R.